LRT Info - Limbo

 Thus, 100 potential trainees from all over the world are welcome to try their luck in becoming members of a new pop group.

-Carina Island Governor Michael Brim resigned last night after a no-confidence motion filed by his former party, the People’s Union, passed the General Assembly.
+Croieni Island Governor Michael Brim resigned last night after a no-confidence motion filed by the opposition People’s Union party, passed the Regional Council.

-He will be replaced by the Speaker of the Carina Island General Assembly until a new gubernatorial election is held.
+He will be replaced by the Speaker of the Croieni Island Regional Council until a new gubernatorial election is held.

 [WEATHER] Severe weather throughout the country